Burner Express Bus tickets for 2025 are on sale now.

 You must have a Burning Man ticket in order to ride the Burner Express — tickets will be verified before passengers are allowed to board.
 All Burner Express ticket sales are non-transferrable and non-refundable, so solidify your travel plans before you purchase a Burner Express ticket.
 Changes to the day or time of your purchased ticket will incur a $30 change fee.

 Each Burner Express bus ticket includes a standard luggage allowance of two luggage items, and one carry-on.
 Each luggage item may not exceed a total of 62 linear inches (length + width + depth) or weigh more than 50 pounds.
-For travel between Reno and BRC you can buy an additional luggage allowance, which allows for two more luggage items (again not to exceed 62 linear inches or 50 pounds per bag).
-The additional luggage allowance costs $40 and can be added during the purchase process by purchasing a “Bus & Extra Luggage” ticket.
-You may bring one bike for an additional fee of $40 from Reno and $84 from San Francisco.
+For travel between Reno and BRC, you can buy an additional luggage allowance, which allows for two more luggage items (again not to exceed 62 linear inches or 50 pounds per bag).
+The additional luggage allowance costs $50 and can be added during the purchase process by purchasing a “Bus & Extra Luggage” ticket.
+You may bring one bike for an additional fee of $50 from Reno and $95 from San Francisco.
 Your bike must travel on the same day and departure time as you.
+Bike tickets purchased “to” Black Rock City are valid roundtrip, however bike tickets purchased “from” BRC are only valid for the one-way return.

-Passengers should arrive at least 1 hour prior to their scheduled departure and 90 mins prior if you have a Burning Man ticket that is at will call.
+Passengers should arrive at least 1 hour prior to their scheduled departure in Reno and 90 mins prior in San Francisco.
 If you miss your scheduled bus, we’ll do our best to find a spot for you on a later bus, but no guarantees.
-If the next available bus is on another day you are responsible for your own accommodations.
+If the next available bus is on another day, you are responsible for your own accommodations.

-No Work Access Passes (WAPs) needed for Saturday, Aug.
-26 arrivals.
+No Setup Access Passes (SAPs) needed for Friday, Aug.
+22nd or Saturday, Aug.
+23rd arrivals.

-If you take the Burner Express Bus arriving Saturday, August 26, your Burner Express Bus ticket is what allows you Early Arrival.
-If you’re not part of a placed camp, you may only camp between I Street and K Street outside of the blue flags.
-Blue flags in the ground mark off reserved camping; do not camp within blue flags.
+If you take the Burner Express Bus arriving Friday, August 22nd or Saturday, August 23rd, your Burner Express Bus ticket is what allows you Early Arrival.
+If you’re not part of a placed camp, you may only camp between H Street and K Street outside of the blue flags.
+Blue flags in the ground, mark off reserved camping; do not camp within blue flags.
 You are welcome to camp in HOVerlandia at 6:15 and I, a dedicated reserved space for those arriving via the Burner Express Bus.
 To get connected with HOVerlandia, click here.

 You are not allowed to reserve camping space for people who have not arrived yet.
 If you are found holding space, someone from the Placement Team will move your belongings and remove any markers or boundaries you have set up.

 At check-in you’ll need to provide your Burning Man ticket or order number, along with a photo ID.
 Your will call ticket will be located in our system and distributed to you prior to departure.
-The will call ticket must be in your name.
-If you have a ticket from the Ticket Aid program, fire conclave ticket or other event ticket you need to pay for, you will be able to do so with a Visa or Mastercard.
+Your “will call” ticket must be in your name.
+Tickets requiring payment can be purchased with Visa, MasterCard, American Express, Discover, as well as Apple Pay and Google Pay provided it is utilizing one of the card types previously listed.
 No cash will be accepted.
 If you don’t have a Burning Man ticket, you will not be allowed to board the Burner Express Bus.

 Please print out your Burner Express email ticket confirmation and bring it with you.

 If you have a ticket in hand, check in for the bus.
-Otherwise you will need to pick up your ticket from the Will Call window and then check in for the Bus.
+Otherwise, you will need to pick up your ticket from the Will Call desk located inside baggage claim next to Door D, and then check in for the Bus.
+BxB staff will sort you into the appropriate line.

 If you purchased a Save Mart stop, you will go from the airport to the store and have one hour to buy what you need (plan ahead).